-- There is significant concern about the CTA's far-reaching scope and its impact on many commercial residential real estate businesses that use the LLC structure for conducting business.
-The coalition's letter states that Chairman McHenry's bill "legislation offers a commonsense solution to this pending regulatory trainwreck." - The CTA amended the Bank Secrecy Act to require corporations, limited liability companies, and similar entities to report certain information about "beneficial owners" who own at least 25% of an entity or indirectly exercise "substantial control" over it. - The CTA authorizes the Treasury's Financial Crimes Enforcement Network (FinCEN) to collect and disclose beneficial ownership information to authorized government authorities and financial institutions, subject to effective safeguards and controls.
-The statute requires the submission of regular reports to the federal government that include a litany of sensitive personal identifiers of the owners, senior employees, and/or advisors of covered entities. - Although the measure is intended to provide support for law enforcement investigations into shell companies engaged in money laundering, tax evasion, and terrorism financing, it places many costs and legal burdens on small businesses, especially those in the real estate industry. - In 2021, The Roundtable and its coalition partners submitted detailed comments to FinCEN regarding the development, disclosure, and maintenance of a new federal registry that will contain beneficial ownership information. - The real estate coalition's extensive comments emphasize the "scope of the CTA is farreaching and will impact many commercial residential real estate businesses who are frequent users of the LLC structure for conducting business.
-If not implemented with a clear set of rules and regulations, the CTA could result in an outcome of confusion, missteps, and ultimately fines on law-abiding businesses." - The Roundtable is also part of a broad coalition of business trade groups that supports a National Small Business Association legal challenge (NSBA v.
-Janet Yellen) on the constitutionality of the Corporate Transparency Act (CTA), which became law in Jan.
-2021.
+- In the CTA, the term "beneficial owner" applies to an individual who directly or indirectly exercises "substantial control" over an entity or owns or controls not less than 25% of an entity.
+The definition of "substantial control" is expected to be addressed in the FinCEN regulations.
+FinCEN released proposed regulations on Dec.
+7, 2021, seeking to implement the "beneficial ownership information" (BOI) requirement of the Corporate Transparency Act (CTA). - Although the measure is intended to provide support for law enforcement investigations into shell companies engaged in money laundering, tax evasion, and terrorism financing, it places many costs and legal burdens on small businesses, especially those in the real estate industry. - In 2021, The Roundtable and its coalition partners submitted detailed comments to FinCEN regarding the development, disclosure, and maintenance of a new federal registry that will contain beneficial ownership information. - The real estate coalition's extensive comments emphasize the "scope of the CTA is farreaching and will impact many commercial residential real estate businesses who are frequent users of the LLC structure for conducting business.
+If not implemented with a clear set of rules and regulations, the CTA could result in an outcome of confusion, missteps, and ultimately fines on law-abiding businesses."

-Beneficial Ownership & Corporate Transparency Act
+Corporate Transparency Act